Overcome bias to make better decisions.

 Most people act fairly rationally, at least when it comes to business.
 That is certainly what we were all taught in business school.
 The theory is that most people will act in their own self-interest, and make careful decisions based on all of the available facts.
 If they hear about an offer that “sounds too good to be true”, they won’t fall for it.
 Right?

-If something is too good to be true, it probably is.
+If something looks too good to be true, it probably isn’t.

 The reality, of course, is that people often do stupid things.
 They make poor decisions based on incomplete or inconclusive data, hunches, superstitions, or other deep-seated beliefs that don’t necessarily mesh with reality.
 Hundreds of thousands of people invested in timeshares long after it became clear that they were rarely a good investment.